johntruckenbrodt/pyroSAR/docs/general/processing.rst

     from pyroSAR.snap import geocode

-    # the target pixel resolution in meters
+    # the target pixel spacing in meters
-    resolution = 20
+    spacing = 20

     for scene in selection_proc:
-        geocode(infile=scene, outdir=outdir, tr=resolution, scaling='db', shapefile=site)
+        geocode(infile=scene, outdir=outdir, tr=spacing, scaling='db', shapefile=site)

 The function :func:`snap.geocode <pyroSAR.snap.util.geocode>` is a basic utility for SNAP.
-It will perform all necessary steps to subset, resample, orthorectify, topographically normalize and scale the input image and write GeoTiff files to the selected output directory.
+It will perform all necessary steps to subset, resample, topographically normalize, geocode and scale the input image and write GeoTIFF files to the selected output directory.
 All necessary files like orbit state vectors and SRTM DEM tiles are downloaded automatically in the background by SNAP.
 SNAP is most conveniently used with workflow XMLs.
 The function geocode parses a workflow for the particular scene, parametrizes it depending on the scene type and selected processing parameters and writes it to the output directory.